Learn how to cook perfect hard-boiled eggs every time. No more rubbery eggs or green ring!

 To peel a hard-cooked egg

-Gently tap egg on countertop until shell is finely crackled all over.
-Roll egg between hands to loosen shell.
-Starting peeling at large end, holding the egg under cold running water to help ease the shell off.
+Gently tap the egg on countertop until the shell is finely cracked all over.
+Roll the egg between your hands to loosen the shell.
+Starting peeling at the large end, holding the egg under cold running water to help ease the shell off.

 So there you go!
 If you’d like more information on eggs, check out the American Egg Board